5 Attractions I Didn’t Know Existed Until I Was There

 I have family in Saskatchewan and when I visit them I tend to go the same route.
 In 2012 on one of these trips to see family I took a different route than I normally do, which brought me through the small town of Humboldt.
 I stopped in Humboldt to stretch my legs and snap some photos (the main street has this European kind of kitsch to it and several murals showing the town’s history).
 Then I noticed a big tower (well big for a small town in the Canadian prairie) and decided to drive toward it.

 The tower I was seeing was the historic Humboldt Water Tower, which was first built in 1915.
-At the time I was there it was being renovated and the hope was to turn it into a lookout point.
-I was stopped a young kid (probably 14, but anyone younger than 25 looks like a child to mw) and asked if I would be interested in a tour and learning about the restoration.
-I think I paid a couple of dollars to be shown around.
-The lookout point at that time wasn’t open, but on the website I see it is now.
+When I was there it was being renovated.
+The hope was to turn it into a lookout point.
+A young kid (probably 14) asked if I was interested in a tour and learning about the restoration.
+I paid a couple of dollars to be shown around.
+The lookout point at that time wasn’t open then, but it is now.
 At some point when I’m back in Saskatchewan I might take this detour to Humboldt and go to the lookout at the top of the Water Tower.

 The Humboldt Water is located at 407 3rd Ave in Humboldt, Saskatchewan.
 The museum and lookout tower is by guided tour only.
 These run in the summer from July 3 to August 24 on Wednesdays, Fridays and Saturdays from 1:30am to 4:30pm.
 Admission is $5/adult or $3/kids under 18.
 Admission is cash only.
 Check their website to contact the museum about admission in the off-season.
 Note: the lookout requires climbing 140 step and an elevator is not available.
 Humboldt is a small town so I’d suggest booking a hotel in Saskatoon (about 120km away) and driving to Humboldt in the late morning.